Window Replacement in Lake County, IL

 Vinyl

-Low-maintenance, energy-efficient, and cost-effective.
+Low-maintenance and energy-efficient.
 Does not require painting.
 Performs well in Northern Illinois freeze-thaw cycles.
 Available in limited color options.
 Most common choice for full-home replacement projects.

 Fiberglass

 Superior strength and dimensional stability.
 Can be painted.
 Lowest expansion/contraction rates in temperature extremes.
-Higher cost than vinyl.
 Appropriate for larger openings and coastal or high-wind applications.

 Wood-Clad

 Aluminum or vinyl exterior cladding over wood interior.
 Combines low-maintenance exterior with traditional wood aesthetics inside.
-Higher cost.
 Common in historic districts and architecturally significant homes where interior appearance matters.

 Energy Performance